ryanhs/ncurated/README.md

 ## Requirements

-Although some of the packages, it can be running at least node 8.11.
-Its recommended to run it in current supported LTS version. (dubnium parhaps?).
+Although some of the packages, it can be running at as log as node 8.11.

+Its recommended to run it in current supported LTS version.
+(Dubnium parhaps?).